Think you’re 100% Scottish? This £29 DNA kit might prove you wrong (aff)

 Whether your family hails from Aberdeen, Inverness, Paisley, Perth or the Borders, or arrived more recently from further afield, this test helps everyone uncover their unique place in Scotland’s story.
 Celebrate every part of your heritage and even connect with distant relatives you never knew you had.

-Order your MyHeritage DNA kit today for just £29 through this exclusive link.
+Find out more about the MyHeritage DNA kit today through this exclusive link.

 - This article was produced with the support of AI tools to assist in sourcing and structuring information.
 All content has been reviewed, verified and completed by a National World journalist prior to publication.